Exhibit & sell your work

 Add these under Key Skills ,Work experience or Education depending on relevance.

 Add your IT skills, languages or any other skills that are relevant to the role you are applying for.

 Include activities and interests that directly or indirectly relate to your industry here.

 At the very end of your CV you should write “References available on request”.
 Two references are standard.
-If you do not have two work references, ask a college tutor to write one.
+If you do not have 2 work references, ask a college tutor to write one.